graze/tropopause/README.md

 ## Usage

-tropopause usage is very similar to that of troposphere, the principle difference is that the composite objects always expect the template object to be passed in as the second parameter.
+tropopause usage is similar to that of troposphere, the principle difference is that the composite objects always expect the template object to be passed in as the second parameter.

 ```python
 >>> from troposphere import Template